pirovc/ganon/docs/default_databases.md

     - `ganon build --genome-updater "-A 'species:1'"` will select one assembly for each species
     - `ganon build --genome-updater "-A 'genus:3'"` will select three assemblies for each genus

-### Mode

-`--mode` offers 5 different categories to build a database controlling the trade-off between size and classification speed.

-- `avg`: Balanced mode
-- `smaller` or `smallest`: create smaller databases with slower classification speed
-- `fast` or `fastest`: create bigger databases with faster classification speed

-!!!
-Warning
-    If `--filter-size` is used, `smaller` and `smallest` refers to the false positive and not to the database size (which is fixed).

 ### Split databases